Search

 US$0.01 - 0.05 / Share

-Not applicable
+Not applicable Not applicable

-Corporate action fees relating to ADR Varies Not applicable
+Corporate action fees relating to ADR Varies Not applicable Not applicable

-Trading fee Not applicable 0.0075% of traded value
+Trading fee Not applicable 0.0075% of traded value 0.00565% of traded value

-Clearing fee Not applicable 0.0325% of traded value
+Clearing fee Not applicable 0.0325% of traded value 0.002% of traded value.
+Minimum HK$2

-Custody fee Not applicable Waived
+Custody fee Not applicable Waived* Not Applicable

 Commission fees for the US market (outside of the free trade allowance) and all fees applicable to the SG market are subject to prevailing GST.

-Syfe's all-inclusive commission fee: Commission fees are charged by Syfe at the time we receive your order.
 Syfe doesn't charge any custody, platform, or deposit/ withdrawal fees.
 Commission fees are subject to prevailing GST, where applicable.

-For Syfe Trade, the commission fees will be reflected under Order History and you may click on the order for which you want to view the fee details.
+For Brokerage, the commission fees will be reflected under Order History and you may click on the order for which you want to view the fee details.
 You can also view the commission fees in the daily Trade Confirmation and Monthly Statements.
 These can be accessed from your Syfe app and are also sent via email.

 The SEC levies a USD 8 fee for every USD 1,000,000 of principal sold, rounded to the nearest cent.